Fischer-L/FirefoxTech/README.md

   - @ XREMain::XRE_mainStartup
   - Initializes the profile and various other services.
 Called before `XREMain::XRE_mainRun`
     ```cpp
+      // This would new the nsToolkitProfileService instance and duing the init of nsToolkitProfileService,
+      // the profiles.ini would be parsed to determine the default profile.
       rv = NS_NewToolkitProfileService(getter_AddRefs(mProfileSvc));

       // ......